Critical Care Services - JE Part B

 Emergency Room (ER) Services or Critical Care

-If an appropriate emergency room code exists and the standard of care can reasonably be provided within those codes, the 99282- 99285 should be utilized by the ER physician.
+If an appropriate emergency room code exists and the standard of care can reasonably be provided within those codes, the CPT 99282- 99285 should be utilized by the ER physician.

-Critical care codes maybe be used if the nature of the patient’s condition meets the critical care definition then only the critical care code (99291) should be billed not both
+Critical care codes maybe be used if the nature of the patient’s condition meets the critical care definition, then only the critical care code (99291) should be billed not both.

-A Level 5 ER visits last requirement is similar to a requirement for Critical Care Services: “A critical illness or injury acutely impairs one or more vital organ systems such that there is a high probability of imminent or life-threatening deterioration in the patient’s condition.
-“Both codes therefore apply to similar patient circumstances and both require “high complexity decision making”, so the question will occasionally arise of when one code should be used instead of the other.
 The distinction is in the documentation of the duration, nature and necessity of the time spent personally providing one-on-one critical care services to that critically ill patient. specifically, in contrast to the typical team approach to a variety of patients in an Emergency Room setting: “For any given period of time spent providing critical care services, the individual must devote his or her full attention to the patient and, therefore, cannot provide services to any other patient during the same period of time.”

 The record must make it clear that, for this critically ill patient, this full-time focus on the individual patient was necessary for, and was provided for, the full documented cumulative period of time, personally providing necessary critical care services.
 If the documentation does not convincingly establish that, these criteria were met and for a duration clearly qualifying as critical care time, it is not appropriate to claim as critical care.
-However, it may remain quite appropriate to claim as 99285 if the criteria are met.
+However, it may remain quite appropriate to claim as CPT 99285, if the criteria are met.

 Critical care is a time-based service, performed on an hourly or fraction of an hour basis.
-Payment is not restricted to a fixed number of hours, providers or days as long as services meet medical necessity standards.
+Payment is not restricted to a fixed number of hours, provider, or days as long as services meet medical necessity standards.
 The following CMS guidelines apply:

-- Critical care time may be aggregated over a 24-hour period
+- Critical care time may be aggregated over a 24-hour period.

 - Providers (who may be referred to as intensivists or ICU hospitalists) are often employed by the hospital on a “shift” or “per day” basis.
 “On duty” hours in a critical care unit have no correlation to critical care services as paid under the Medicare Part B Fee Schedule.
 Critical care time is paid on a per patient/per service basis and each unit of billing must be supported by a medical record describing the specific nature and time for the service rendered.